A mistake has been made in the Oval Office makeover that goes beyond the beige.

 King made no secret of the author of this idea.
 As a Baptist preacher on the front lines of racial justice, he regarded Parker, a religious leader, as a kindred spirit.

 Yet somehow a mistake was made and magnified in our culture to the point that a New England antebellum abolitionist's words have been enshrined in the Oval Office while attributed to a major 20th-century figure.
+That is a shame, because the slain civil rights leader and Nobel Peace Prize laureate was so eloquent in his own right.
+Obama, who is known for his rhetorical skills, is likely to feel the slight to King — and Parker.

 My investigation into this error led me to David Remnick's biography of Obama, "The Bridge," published this year.
 Early in the narrative, Remnick, the editor of the New Yorker, presents this as "Barack Obama's favorite quotation."
 It appears that neither Remnick nor Obama has traced the language to its true source.